 Jacquelyn has also worked with the non-profit organization Wapikoni Mobile as a filmmaking mentor in First Nations communities, as well as Editor, Director, DOP for National Film Board of Canada, Grassfire Films, Metafilms, GSM Project, GreenGround Productions and Art & Essai.

 Jacquelyn is currently releasing her first feature-length film In the Waves, an expressive documentary following her grandmother’s journey in coming to terms with the end-of-life.
-In the Waves had its world premiere at Visions du Réel 2017, was awarded Best Documentary, Best Edit at Atlantic International Film Festival and Grand Jury Prize at New Hampshire International Film Festival.
+In the Waves had its world premiere at Visions du Réel 2017, was awarded Best Documentary, Best Edit at Atlantic International Film Festival, Grand Jury Prize at New Hampshire International Film Festival and Best Medium Length Canadian Documentary at Montréal International Documentary Film Festival.